John Okoli

-John Okoli is a Nigerian player who currently plays as a striker for Al Mokawloon Al Arab SC.
+John Okoli (born 3 July 1997) is a Nigerian professional footballer who plays as a striker for Iraq Stars League club Al-Karma.

 Career

 Early career

 Okoli started his career with Lagos-based Soccer Warriors.
 He then moved to Messiah Academy, where he scored 29 goals in 17 appearances.
 In the 2016/17 season, he joined Nigeria Professional Football League club MFM F.C.

 Yenicami Ağdelen

-The striker's first professional move was on 9 September 2017, when joined Northern Cypriot club Yenicami SK for the 2017–2018 season.
+Okoli's first professional move was on 9 September 2017, when joined Northern Cypriot club Yenicami SK for the 2017–2018 season.

 He scored 8 league goals and 1 goal in Tashsin Mertekci Cyprus Cup taking his goal tally to 9 goals in 27 helping the club win the Süper Lig 2017–2018 title.

 Gonyeli S.K.

 Okoli joined Gonyeli S.K. on 17 August 2018 on loan until the end of the season.
 He scored 22 goals in 30 appearances for Gonyeli.

 Göçmenköy İdman Yurdu

-On 3 September 2019, the website Futbalgalore.com reported that John Okoli will play on loan at Gocmenkoy in the 2019/2020 season.
+On 3 September 2019, the website Futbalgalore.com reported that Okoli will play on loan at Gocmenkoy in the 2019/2020 season.